All Episodes

 Immigration.

-And I and I think they they already have their agenda, they already have what they want to do.
+And I think they already have their agenda.

-My point is I don't think they even care about winning.
+My point is, I don't think they even care about winning.

 It doesn't change anything.

-When they lose, they still are gonna get what w I mean, they don't suffer when they lose.
+When they lose, they still are going to get what I mean.

-They're still there and and I mean they may lose office, some of them may lose office, but when they win, nothing changes, at least in modern times.
+But when they win, nothing changes, at least in modern times.

-I'm talking about the last five, six, ten years, maybe max.
+I'm talking about the last five, six, ten years, maybe, Max.

 It's just weird.

-I mean, so to me they have you're the only one that has any credibility.
+I mean, so to me, they have, you're the only one that has any credibility.

 I don't think you really understand how much credibility you have.

-I know what my family's gonna do.
+I know what my family's going to do.

 I know the depths.